About the Program

-The State of Florida enjoys a long standing relationship with the Spanish-speaking world.
-In 2013, cities throughout the state celebrated the 500th anniversary of the Spanish explorer Ponce de Leon's arrival in Florida, and 2015 marks the 450th anniversary of the founding of St. Augustine (1565) by Spanish explorer Pedro Menéndez de Avilés.
-Given that Florida was part of the Spanish Empire (1565-1763 and 1784-1821) longer than it has been part of the United States, and due to Florida's proximity to the Caribbean and Latin America, Florida has maintained important cultural, social and economic ties with the Spanish-speaking world for nearly 500 years.
+The State of Florida enjoys a long-standing relationship with the Spanish-speaking world.
+In 2013, cities throughout the state celebrated the 500th anniversary of the Spanish explorer Ponce de Leon's arrival in Florida, and 2015 marked the 450th anniversary of the founding of St. Augustine (1565) by Spanish explorer Pedro Menéndez de Avilés.
+Given that Florida was part of the Spanish Empire (1565-1763 and 1784-1821) longer than it has been part of the United States, and due to its proximity to the Caribbean and Latin America, Florida has maintained important cultural, social and economic ties with the Spanish-speaking world for nearly 500 years.
 Today, almost 25% of Florida's population is of Hispanic origin -that is, one in four Floridians- and the United States Hispanic population has recently reached over 55 million (2014 US Census Bureau).
 The United States now has the second largest Spanish-speaking population in the world.
 In addition, the importance of Portuguese in Florida continues to grow given that Brazil is one of the world's largest emerging economies, Florida's leading trading partner in Latin America, and a top overseas market in visitors and investors in the state.
-Considering Florida's strong past and recent history, Florida State University is an ideal location to study the languages, literatures, and cultures of Spain, Latin America and the Caribbean.
+Considering Florida's strong past and recent history, Florida State University is an ideal location to study the languages, literatures, and cultures of Spain, Latin America, and the Caribbean.